What does a Councillor do?

 Why become a CPSA Councillor?

 CPSA Council is made up of both regulated members and public members, and is responsible for setting CPSA’s direction and policies.
 Also on Council are Alberta’s two medical school Deans and two medical learners who sit as observers.
 By having public, regulated member and university representatives on Council, we can continue to provide a well-balanced and thoughtful approach to medical regulation.
 This composition also provides the opportunity for Councillors to learn and be supported by a diverse group of peers and the CPSA team.

 In addition to serving alongside both medical professionals and public members who are passionate about leading the way in health care, Council members have the opportunity to take part in professional development offerings, helping grow both governance and leadership skills.

 It’s a privilege to serve on CPSA Council, and with a new Strategic Plan, it’s an exciting time to bring your respected voice to the table.

 What is the time commitment?

-Council generally meets for two days, four times a year, at CPSA’s office in Edmonton.
-Meetings usually take place in March, May, September and December, and run from 8:30 a.m. – 4:30 p.m.
-Meetings usually start as a closed session (in-camera) before opening the doors to the public and media.
+Council generally meets for two full days, four times a year, usually at CPSA’s office in Edmonton.
+Meetings generally take place in March, May, September and December.

 Are Councillors paid?

 Yes.
-Councillors are paid an honorarium plus travel, accommodation and meal expenses for each Council-approved meeting they attend.
+Councillors are paid an honorarium plus travel, accommodation and meal expenses for each Council-approved meeting attended.
 The amount paid does not represent full compensation for lost earnings, but rather reflects a reasonable payment for one’s time and service.

 Questions about becoming a CPSA Councillor?